Together for Short Lives Legal Advice Service

 Volunteer Opportunity: Together for Short Lives Legal Advice Clinic

-We are now looking for a panel of lawyers to assist families with their legal queries at clinics in children’s hospices.
+We are now looking for a panel of lawyers from member organisations to assist families with their legal queries at clinics in children’s hospices.

 This may involve referral onto other local services, for example, solicitors with legal aid contracts, where the issue at hand falls within the scope of legal aid and taking care of any follow up casework, when the issue falls outside the scope of legal aid.